sentclose/sentc-docs/docs/guide/e2ee/file.md

 File handling will be available after the beta.
 :::

-Handling large encrypted files can be difficult, especially in the browser.
+Handling large encrypted files can be challenging, especially in the browser.

 Large files are generally too big to encrypt all at once and can potentially overload system memory.
 To solve this issue, one solution is to use a stream to encrypt and decrypt files one piece at a time.
 However, browsers cannot send file streams through requests.

 Another solution is to chunk the file into smaller pieces and encrypt each piece before sending it to storage.
-This allows encrypted files to be sent from the browser, but requires managing multiple files instead of just one.
+This allows encrypted files to be sent from the browser but requires managing multiple files instead of just one.
 In addition to handling uploads, file deletion must also be managed, including deleting the individual pieces.

 ::: tip Sentc solution